sepluginloader/SE2ClientPluginTemplate/README.md

-# SE2ClientPluginTemplate
+# SE2 Client Plugin Template

-Client plugin template for Space Engineers 2
+Client plugin template for Space Engineers 2.

+No infrastructure yet, only the skeleton code.